tmtsmrsl/streaming_data_processing/README.md

-# Building a Streaming Data Pipeline with Open Source Stacks
+# streaming_data_processing
+In this project, our goal is to build a streaming data pipeline with open source stacks.
+Below is the architecture of the pipeline and the preview of the dashboard.
 ![Pipeline Architecture](sdp_thumbnail.png)

-In this data engineering project, we'll start by producing raw order data.
+We'll start the project by producing raw order data.
 The sample data looks like this:

 ```{json}
 {'order_id': 1, 'created_at': '2023-06-18 12:33:12', 'platform_id': 1, 'product_id': 5, 'quantity': 7, 'customer_id': 928, 'payment_method': 'paypal'}